Last updated May 2020

 Yes, the site has been manually tested throughout using JAWS 18, NVDA 2018, Apple VoiceOver and Android Talkback.

+The carousel on the home page is screen reader accessible, and can be paused or stopped.
 On the main content pages such as book chapters, all content is correctly tagged to allow screen reader users to navigate the content and understand its structure.
 Screen reader users are able to follow text in the correct reading order throughout.

 Areas for improvement: